kanisterio/kanister/examples/elasticsearch-incremental/README.md

 You can now take a backup of the elasticsearch data using an ActionSet defining backup for this application.
-Create an ActionSet in the same namespace as the controller.
+Create an ActionSet in the same namespace as the Kanister controller.

 ```bash
 $ kubectl get profile -n test-es1